 Absolutely.
 For the general population and recreational trainees, cardio and strength training should be included in your routine.
 It can be hard to balance both, but both types of training provide crucial health benefits.
 Even if you’re an avid runner who’s competing in races, strength training will still prove beneficial, not disadvantageous, to your goals—learn more about that in our guide to cross-training exercises for endurance athletes.

-In this article, we take a look at the tortuous, incredibly history of treadmills.
+In our ProForm 705 CST Treadmill review, we take a look at the specs of this now-discontinued treadmill.
 Read more